Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 How the Recovery Mobile Clinic Brings Services to the Most Neglected Pockets of Detroit

-And in metro Detroit, nonprofits and other advocates aren’t just providing harm reduction resources; they’re taking them to the streets.
+In metro Detroit, nonprofits and other advocates aren’t just providing harm reduction resources.
+They’re taking them to the streets.
 Community centers are important, but many advocates also realize that bringing the resources directly to those in need is vital.

 One such program is the Recovery Mobile Clinic, a nonprofit that deploys RVs to communities throughout the region to provide much-needed medical care and harm reduction resources to those in need.
 Started in 2020 by nurse practitioner Jordana Latozas, the Recovery Mobile Clinic is essentially a “mobile addiction clinic” that brings care directly to the people.
 According to Latozas, they’re reaching out to patients who are “struggling the most” and often fall through the cracks of traditional medical care.